SAP-samples/abap-platform-rap-workshops/rap6xx/rap610/exercises/ex1/README.md

   Here we have later to add additional filters that restrict the search to

   - objects that are released (API:USE_IN_CLOUD_DEVELOPMENT)
   - objects of type behavior definition (TYPE:BDEF)

-  > Alternatively you can choose **Released Objects** which shows all released objects and add appropriate filters for application objects there.

   ![package](images/410_abap_repository_tree.png)